Pay toilet: History

-Some of the earliest documented pay toilets were built around 74 AD in Rome.
+Some of the earliest documented pay toilets were built around 74 AD as part of sanitation in ancient Rome.
 Emperor Titus Flavius Vespasianus created this method to ease the financial hardships resulting from the many wars that had been fought.
 The Greco-Roman city of Ephesus was important in ancient times, becoming the trade centre and commercial hub of the ancient world.
 The Scholastica Baths were built in the 1st century AD, and contained all of the modern amenities for hygiene, including advanced public toilets with marble seats.
 One had to pay to enter these luxury conveniences, where one could enjoy the use of a pool, use the toilet or socialize.

-John Nevil Maskelyne, an English stage magician, invented the first modern pay toilet in the late 19th century.
+In the United Kingdom and the United States, the sanitary movement in the 1840s–1890s encouraged development of sewage systems and public toilet facilities.
+In 1851, the Crystal Palace had the first major installation of public toilets, and visitors paid one penny to use them.
+Coin-operated vending machines were introduced in London in the 1880s.
+John Nevil Maskelyne, an English stage magician, patented an early automatic coin-operated toilet lock in about 1892.
 His door lock for London toilets required the insertion of a penny coin to operate it, hence the euphemism to "spend a penny".

-The first pay toilet in the United States was installed in 1910 in Terre Haute, Indiana.
+An American inventor also patented an early version of a coin-controlled lock for toilet doors around 1892.
+The World's Columbian Exposition in 1893 in Chicago offered paid toilets with attendants and upgraded amenities, along with some free toilets.
+By about 1910, several American companies had developed automatic coin-controlled locks for pay toilets and started selling or leasing them for installation in public bathrooms, including in Indiana and Michigan.